-On behalf of Janet Boyle of BOYLE FEINBERG, P.C. posted in Child Support on Thursday, June 11, 2015.
+On behalf of Janet Boyle of Boyle Feinberg Sharma posted in Child Support on Thursday, June 11, 2015.

 Parents in Illinois who are ordered to pay child support or who are recipients of those payments often feel that the amount is unfair.
 In an effort to determine what child support payment structure the public thinks is fair, researchers from Arizona State University interviewed randomly selected people in both Arizona and England about their views on child support calculations.